Current number of reviews posted8,347 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 Currently offering a unique opportunity in Ikebukuro, Tokyo, experience Japanese food culture firsthand with a hands-on cooking class.
 Choose from popular courses such as ramen, gyoza, sushi, tamagoyaki (Japanese omelet), Japanese sweets & matcha, or even okonomiyaki made on a hot plate.

 In these classes, you will make everything from scratch, giving you a sense of accomplishment and satisfaction.
 The classes are taught by experienced Japanese chefs who will guide you with patience and care, so even beginners can feel confident.
+An English interpreter will be there to assist between you and the chef, so you can feel at ease.

 With small group lessons in a friendly, homey atmosphere, you are encouraged to ask questions on the spot.
 Once your dishes are ready, you can enjoy them right away, and the recipes are provided, so you can recreate the dishes at home.
 This is a memorable experience where you can learn about Japanese food culture and hospitality in a fun and interactive way!